Classification of interfacial water governed by water-polymer interactions in hydrated polymers: A molecular dynamics simulation study of ethylene-based and acrylate polymers: RESULTS AND DISCUSSION

 To elucidate the plasticization effect of water molecules, particularly for PVA, PMEA, and PHEMA, we analyzed in detail the water content dependence of the probability distribution of H-bonding partners associated with hydroxyl oxygen atoms.
 Here, H-bond between donor and acceptor was defined when the oxygen-oxygen distance $r_\mathrm{OO}$ was 0.35 nm or less and the oxygen$\cdots$oxygen-hydrogen angle was 30$^\circ$ or less.~\cite{luzar1996Effect, luzar1996Hydrogenbond, luzar2000Resolving} The results obtained at a temperature of 300 K are shown in Fig.~\ref{fig:numhb-poh}.
 In the dry state, approximately 90\% of the hydroxyl oxygen atoms in PHEA and PHEMA participate in H-bonding, and this fraction remains essentially unchanged upon hydration.
 As the water content increased, the fractions of intermolecular and intramolecular H-bonds decreased, while the proportion of H-bonds formed with water molecules increased.
 Accordingly, in PHEA and PHEMA, the hydroxyl oxygen atoms in the acrylate side chains readily exchange their H-bonding partners from polymers to nearby water molecules, resulting in a pronounced plasticization effect.
 In contrast, PVA contains a relatively large fraction of hydroxyl oxygen atoms that do not participate in H-bonding in the dry state owing to its short side-chain structure.
-Although the proportion of H-bonds formed with water molecules increases gradually upon hydration, this fraction remains smaller than those of PHEA and PHEMA up to a water content of 25 wt\%, indicating a wreaker plasticization effect.
+Although the proportion of H-bonds formed with water molecules increases gradually upon hydration, this fraction remains smaller than those of PHEA and PHEMA up to a water content of 25 wt\%, indicating a weaker plasticization effect.
+Figure~S4 of the Supplementary Material shows the water content dependence of the probability distribution of H-bonding partners associated with water hydrogen atoms acting as donors.
+This provides a complementary perspective to that shown in Fig.~\ref{fig:numhb-poh} and illustrates how the H-bonding partners shift from polymer functional groups to water molecules as the water content increases, particularly for polymers such as PEG, PMEA, PMEMA, and PBA that do not contain hydroxyl groups.